[[Links to detailed annual Lake Steward reports are at the bottom of this page.]

 Conclusions from Water Quality Sampling

 Based on the analysis of a large number of chemical and physical parameters by the DMM and MECP, it is apparent the mid-lake, deep waters of Kahshe and Bass Lakes are in a reasonably good condition in terms of algal-friendly nutrients like phosphorus and nitrogen.
 However, as the Near-Shore Water Sampling Project has now shown, the quality of Kahshe Lake water which has been based on spring sampling from mid-lake sites is not providing a realistic assessment of water quality in the near-shore environment where algal blooms have been documented.
 The near-shore findings have clearly demonstrated that algal-promoting nutrient levels increase as the season progresses and appear to be related to accelerated leaching of phosphorus and nitrogen compounds sourced from septic systems and managed lawns located close to the shore.
-Although more evidence is warranted, the appearance of late season HAB appears to be related to precipitation events associated with our changing climate.
-The Near-Shore project findings have been examined by the Conservation Committee to determine if there are additional follow-up actions shoreline property owners can take to mitigate the impacts on near-shore waters.
-These follow-up actions can be found here.
-The findings will also inform the design and conduct of the DMM-funded Causation Study that will proceed when funds are available.
+Although more evidence is warranted, the appearance of late season HABs appears to be related to precipitation events associated with our changing climate.

 In summary, we can and must improve water quality and reduce the potential for future harmful algal blooms by the actions identified in the "How Can We Help" document referenced above.
 These actions have been further condensed below: